-The Executive Director of Administrative Services is designated as the custodian for personnel records of the faculty and staff employees and the records of applicants seeking employment at the College.
+The Executive Director of Administrative ServicesDirector of Human Resources is designated as the custodian for personnel records of the faculty and staff employees and the records of applicants seeking employment at the College.

 II.
 Inspection Policy

 Any person who wishes to inspect the contents of a personnel file or applicant file shall be permitted to do so, but is limited to information that does not include legally protected material.